jorgef/engineeringladders/README.md

 Although the framework uses roles and levels that are somewhat standard in the US tech industry, every company is different.
 Please use the information provided as a baseline and feel free adjust it to your needs.

-The framework relies heavily in radar charts to show visually the different perspectives and expectations of a given position:
+The framework relies heavily on radar charts to visually represent the different perspectives and expectations of a given position:

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="charts/template-dark.png">